 Gray pines are unmistakable: Huge, spare, almost wispy, sporting gigantic cones that can knock you out or even kill you if you are so unfortunate as to be underneath one when it falls.
 This cone is nearly the size of a toddler’s head.
 Those are the nuts behind the cone.
 Aren’t they cute?

 Gray pines only live in California, and only inland.
 They ring the Central Valley and extend a little into Oregon.
 But you won’t find them on the Coast, or in any other state.
 They are NorCal’s answer to the great piñon pines of the desert.
 Oh, and for all of you on the East Coast?
 Sorry man, but so far as I know there are no pines east the Mississippi that have large enough nuts to be worth collecting.
 If I am wrong, let me know.

-Someday I will venture to the Great Basin to collect America’s finest pine nuts, those of the piñon pine (Pinus edulis) and the single-leaf piñon (Pinus monophylla).
-Both are trees of the desert, and are common from Nevada to Utah and the Southwest states of Arizona and New Mexico.
-Keep in mind that more than 80 percent of the pine nuts eaten in American are actually from China and are from for Korean pine.
+I have ventured to the Great Basin to collect America’s finest pine nuts, those of the piñon pine (Pinus edulis) and the single-leaf piñon (Pinus monophylla).
+Both are trees of the desert, and are common from eastern California, Nevada and Utah to the Southwest states of Arizona and New Mexico.
+Keep in mind that more than 90 percent of the pine nuts eaten in American are actually from China and are from for Korean pine.

 If you are lucky enough to get your hands on real American piñon or Italian pine nuts (Pinus pinea), treasure them: They are high in fat and will not give you that nasty, metallic “pine mouth” that some Asian pine nuts will.
 Pine mouth can last for days.